The Vampire Doll

 The Vampire Doll (幽霊屋敷の恐怖 血を吸う人形, Yuurei yashiki no kyoufu - Chi o suu ningyo) is a 1970 Japanese horror film directed by Michio Yamamoto.

 Plot

-Returning to Tokyo from a six month business trip overseas, Kazuhiko leaves to visit his girlfriend Yuko at her isolated country home.
+Returning to Tokyo from a six-month business trip overseas, Kazuhiko leaves to visit his girlfriend Yuko at her isolated country home.
 After a week when nothing is heard from him, his sister Keiko and her fiancé Hiroshi go to find him.
-Yuko's mother Shidu tells them that he left after being told that Yuko had died when a landslide struck her car two weeks before he arrived.
+Yuko's mother Shizu tells them that he left after being told that Yuko had died when a landslide struck her car two weeks before he arrived.
 Keiko suspects there is more to the story.
-She and Hiroshi stay and try to trace her brother's last steps and end up uncovering tragic and horrifying secrets about Shidu and Yuko.
+She and Hiroshi stay and try to trace her brother's last steps and end up uncovering tragic and horrifying secrets about Shizu and Yuko.